 Courtesy of @adkmtnclub

-Get pampered on a getaway to YO1 Health Resort in Monticello, an Ayurvedic health center with personalized treatments.
-Day passes include a massage, a mud or hydrotherapy treatment, a yoga session, a meditation session, three vegetarian meals, a fresh cold-pressed juice, and access to the locker room, indoor pool, fitness center, and walking/biking trails.
+Get pampered on a getaway to YO1 Wellness Center in Monticello, an Ayurvedic health center with personalized treatments.
+Day passes include a massage, a mud or hydrotherapy treatment, a yoga session, a meditation session, three vegetarian meals, a fresh cold-pressed juice, and access to the locker room, indoor pool, fitness center, game room, and walking/biking trails.
 A three-day wellness program and health management programs are also available.
 Take some time to yourself or interact with fellow guests during your visit.
-Please make reservations in advance.

 Go whitewater rafting (Thousand Islands-Seaway and Adirondacks)

 Are you ready for a thrilling whitewater rafting experience?
 The Adventure Center at Whitewater Challengers should be next on your list!
 With rafting trips in both the Thousand Islands and Adirondacks, there are ample opportunities to explore from the water.
-The Black River, near Watertown, offers a fun experience in the summer months.
+The Black River, near Watertown, offers a unique warm-water rafting mecca in the summer months.
+Take on Class 3-4 rapids as narrow canyon walls force the river through tumultuous passageways where boulders and ledges turn the fast-moving currents into exhilarating whitewater.
 Each trip includes an “on-river snack” and beverage.
-The Hudson River trip in the Adirondacks features 15 miles of Class 3–4 rapids.
-If you’re looking for a less adrenaline-fueled trip, try rafting in the summer or fall, as the rafting season runs April through October.
-Both trips focus on safety and are led by experienced guides.
-Also, check out the Adirondack River Outfitters whitewater rafting trips in the Black River, the Hudson River, and the Moose River.
-For exhilarating rapids, visit Moose River in April.
+The Hudson River trip in the Adirondacks features 15 miles of Class 3–4 rapids, and thanks to whitewater dam releases from Lake Abanakee, extra water is added to the Hudson River all season.
+An “on-river snack” and wetsuit is part of the package.
+The rafting season runs April through October and both trips focus on safety and are led by experienced guides.
+Once you’re hooked, check out the Adirondack River Outfitters for even more whitewater rafting trips on the Black River, Hudson River, and Moose River.
+For the most exhilarating rapids, visit Moose River in April.
 For less intense water, go later in the season when the river is perfect for beginners and families.
 Price varies for both whitewater rafting providers.

 Go underground at Howe Caverns (Central New York)

 Head 156-feet underground to explore impressive caves and rock formations illuminated by colorful lights at Howe Caverns.
 With a temperature of 52 degrees all year long, the caves are the perfect location for visitors of all ages—any time of the year!
 The Traditional Tour offers a 90-minute experience with exploration on foot and by boat.
 For a nighttime experience, try the two-hour Lantern Tour—offered by reservation-only Friday and Saturday nights in the summer and on select weekends in the winter.
 The Lantern Tour is only for guests 16 years of age and older.
+Check out the newest and “oldest” spelunking cave tour, the Signature Rock Discovery Tour.
+The 2.5 hour exploration tour reveals the mysteries of portions of the caverns that have not been open to the public in over 100 years.
 Price varies and reservations must be made online.
 Open everyday 9am-5pm through Labor Day.
 Tours leave every hour.
 Advance tours must be booked online.

 Visit Montauk Lighthouse (Long Island)